• Home

 Hydrophones in the Salish Sea

-Here in the Salish Sea, there are several hydrophones in place to help us listen in on our beloved whales.
+In the Salish Sea, there are several hydrophones in place to help people listen in on our beloved whales.
 Wherever you are in the world, you can listen to our Pacific Northwest whales sing.

-Home » Journal » Hydrophones in the Salish Sea
+Home » Laura's Journal » Hydrophones in the Salish Sea

-Here in the Salish Sea, there are several hydrophones (underwater microphones) in place to help us listen in on our beloved whales.
+In the Salish Sea, there are several hydrophones (underwater microphones) in place to help people listen in on our beloved whales.
 Scientists monitor the hydrophones to learn more about how whales communicate with each other.
 The rest of us listen in just for fun!
 Wherever you are in the world, you can listen to our Pacific Northwest whales sing.

-What types of whales can be found here in the Salish Sea?
-Humpbacks, grays, minkes, and three distinct types of orcas—including my favorite, the critically endangered Southern Resident killer whales.
+What types of whales can be found in the Salish Sea?
+Humpbacks, grays, minkes, and three distinct types of orcas—including my favorite, the critically endangered Southern Resident orcas.

 [Photo courtesy of Unsplash.]